 Ugh.
 Mondays.
 Did you know that studies have shown a spike in heart attacks, strokes, and sudden cardiac deaths on Mondays?
 Well, that sucks, right?
 No worries, we got your back.
 Or we got your heart.
 Hehe.

 You can turn off Mondays for good.
 You don’t have to see a Monday ever again if you log in to your resource planning tool.
 Just go to general settings, click on ‘TIME SETTINGS’ and enable Mondays from the visible days in the chart.
 Click on save, and go back to a resource or a project view.

 Yes, we do know that you are most likely going to use the feature to hide the weekends from the Gantt chart area but it’s just so more fun to think of it as a way to turn off Mondays.
 And you can’t deny it.
-Because.
-Ugh.
-Mondays.
+Because as Garfield said, “Ugh.
+Mondays.”

 If turning off Mondays isn’t enough for you, let’s talk lunch.